 Conclusion

-Campus placement success comes from preparing across all stages: a strong resume, aptitude practice, coding preparation, GD skills, technical depth, and HR readiness.
+campus placement success comes from preparing across all stages: a strong resume, aptitude practice, coding preparation, GD skills, technical depth, and HR readiness.
 Start early, build real projects, and practice consistently.

 Build your resume with the TailorCV ATS score checker and internship resume guide.
 Master coding with the coding interview guide, GD with the group discussion guide, and interviews with the mock interview tool.